msridhar/NullAway-wiki/Configuration.md

 As JSpecify annotations become more widely adopted, eventually NullAway may remove this flag as it may become unnecessary.

+Note also that NullAway currently performs no checks in `@NullUnmarked` code.
+To check that code is not inadvertently left as `@NullUnmarked`, you can use the [`RequireExplicitNullMarking` checker](https://github.com/uber/NullAway/wiki/JSpecify-Support#requireexplicitnullmarking-checker).

 ### Unannotated Sub-packages

   - `-XepOpt:NullAway:UnannotatedSubPackages=...`